AWS global condition context keys - AWS Identity and Access Management

 aws:MultiFactorAuthAge

 Use this key to compare the number of seconds since the requesting principal was authorized using MFA with the number that you specify in the policy.
-For more information about MFA, see Using multi-factor authentication (MFA) in AWS.
+For more information about MFA, see AWS Multi-factor authentication in IAM.

-• Availability – This key is included in the request context only if the principal making the call was authenticated using MFA.
-If MFA was not used, this key is not present.
+• Availability – This key is included in the request context only when the principal uses temporary security credentials to make the request.
+Policies with MFA conditions can be attached to:

 • Data typeNumeric